RhythmD22/Magnate/README.md

 ## Overview

-Magnate is a lightweight web application that helps college students track spending, plan budgets and manage income.
+Magnate is a lightweight web application designed for anyone who wants to take control of their finances.
 The app runs entirely in the browser using `localStorage` for data persistence, requiring no server setup.
 It also includes Progressive Web App (PWA) support for mobile installation.

 ## Getting Started